 Fixed costs tend to be for monthly services such as IT support, while variable costs can be for different kinds of unplanned maintenance.
 Identifying fixed and variable costs will help you make accurate forecasts of future expenses for your business investment in Ventura County.

 Would you like expert help in setting up your business in Ventura County?
 At Business Forward Ventura County, we help businesses get on their feet so that they can enjoy the commercial delights of Ventura County.
-That is why we aim to be your local resource center to help.
+That is why we aim to be your local resource center for help.
 For more information on getting started, contact us today.